 • 24 individuals completed the training program

 • 8 business plans were selected for the pitch competition

 • 7 businesses were opened or expanded in downtown Lexington

 All 7 businesses are still going strong today.

 Launch Lex was made possible through a $60,000 state grant, a matching grant of $10,000 from the City of Lexington, and in-kind donations from local organizations and individuals valued at $5,000.

-THE WALKER PROGRAM will be seeking similar funding from private donations, institutional and organizational partners.
+THE WALKER PROGRAM seeks ongoing funding from private donations, institutional and organizational partners, and grants.
 To offer a donation of funds or in-kind goods or services, contact us.